Last Updated on June 7, 2023 by Luke Feldbrugge

 - You can use USDA home loans for teachers to build a new home or buy an existing home.
 You can also use the money to rehab, renovate or move an existing home.

 - You are able to pay back the loan early with no penalties.

-Plus, our loan specialists have reduced lending fees for teachers and other heroes like law enforcement, healthcare workers, military, EMS, and firefighters.
-This is just one of the ways Homes for Heroes can save you even more on your home purchase.
+Our loan specialists are committed to helping teachers – and other community heroes like law enforcement, healthcare workers, military, EMS, and firefighters – find an affordable mortgage.
+This is just one of the ways Homes for Heroes can help you with your home purchase.

 - You must be a U.S. citizen, or meet certain noncitizen requirements.

 - The home you buy with the USDA home loan must be your primary residence.

 - Your household income doesn’t exceed 115 percent of the median household income of the area in which the eligible house is located.

 - You are unable to get conventional financing with no private mortgage insurance (PMI).

 There aren’t a lot of requirements from the USDA, but you also have to get a private lender or mortgage broker on board.
 They have their own list of requirements, listed below.